Dive Tatapouri is the perfect destination for your next school trip or educational tour.

 Eagle Ray (Myliobatis Tenuicaudatus)

 The Eagle Ray grows to about 3 ft in width and has a thick body with a bluntly rounded snout.
 Its flukes are extended laterally to tapered points so that the whole outline resembles the shape of a kite.
 The colour varies from dirty greenish-grey to almost black.
 It is harmless except for a hard, bony spine set at an angle on the smooth whiplike tail.
 This spine can inflict a nasty wound and is dangerous since there are poison glands and ducts associated with it.
 The eagle ray feeds largely on shellfish, which it crushes with powerful jaws lined with hexagonal flat teeth set like paving stones.

 Tarakihi (Nemadactylus Macropterus)

-Tarakihi grow up to 70 centimetres and may reach 45 years of age.
-They are common all around New Zealand and are a highly sought after fish.
-The species spawn in a small number of areas (East Cape, the northeast of the South Island and Fiordland).
+Tarakihi can grow up to 70 centimetres and may reach 45 years of age.
+They are common all around New Zealand and are a highly sought-after fish.
+The species spawn in a small number of areas (East Cape, the northeast of the South Island, and Fiordland).
 They live mainly over muddy or sandy bottoms and along reef edges.